gocardless/gocardless-pro-java/README.md

 ## Contributing

 This client is auto-generated from Crank, a toolchain that we hope to soon open source.
-Issues should for now be reported on this repository.  __Please do not modify the source code yourself, your changes will be overriden!__
+Issues should for now be reported on this repository.  __Please do not modify the source code yourself, your changes will be overridden!__